 If a table has data redundancy and is not properly normalized, then it will be difficult to handle and update the database, without facing data loss.
-It will also eat up extra memory space and Insertion, Update and Deletion Anomalies are very frequent if database is not normalized.
+It will also eat up extra memory space and Insertion, Update, and Deletion Anomalies are very frequent if the database is not normalized.

-There are various level of normalization.
+There are various levels of normalization.
 These are some of them:

-In this article, we will discuss First Normal Form (1NF).
+In this article, we will discuss the First Normal Form (1NF).

-If a relation contains a composite or multi-valued attribute, it violates the first normal form, or the relation is in first normal form if it does not contain any composite or multi-valued attribute.
-A relation is in first normal form if every attribute in that relation is singled valued attribute.
+If a relation contains a composite or multi-valued attribute, it violates the first normal form, or the relation is in the first normal form if it does not contain any composite or multi-valued attribute.
+A relation is in first normal form if every attribute in that relation is single-valued attribute.

 - There are only Single Valued Attributes.

 - There is a unique name for every Attribute/Column.